Surrey Memorial Hospital: Interventional radiology suite (2021)

-In December 2021, Surrey Memorial Hospital opened a new interventional radiology suite.
-This suite provides minimally-invasive therapies, including revolutionary cancer treatments and other innovative procedures.
-The $4.1 million project was a collaboration between the Province, Fraser Health, and the Surrey Hospitals Foundation, with significant contributions from donors.
+In December 2021, Surrey Memorial Hospital opened a new interventional radiology suite providing minimally invasive diagnostic and therapeutic procedures.
+The facility expanded the hospital’s capacity for image-guided interventions, including cancer-related treatments and other complex procedures.

+The $4.1 million project was funded through a partnership between the Government of British Columbia, Fraser Health and the Surrey Hospitals Foundation, with additional support from community donors.